This article covers the topic of controling Crepe Myrtle (also spelled Crepemyrtle, Crapemyrtle or Crape Myrtle) bark scale.

 Late Fall-Early Spring

-Once the tree defoliates or before it puts on new foliage, spray with a dormant oil containing paraffin wax.
+Once the tree defoliates or before it puts on new foliage, spray with a dormant oil.
 This can be done multiple times.
 Apply thoroughly, making sure to get the product under crevices in the bark and between branches.

 Late April-Early May